Have questions about visiting Tofino? We’re here for you.

 Can I still walk the trails when it rains?

 Of course!
-Any trails in the rainforest (Rainforest Loop and Schooner Cove Trail) will keep you a little bit drier.
+Any trails in the rainforest (like the Rainforest Loop) will keep you a little bit drier.
 Do be careful though, as cedar boardwalks can get slippery when it rains.

 Which trails have a lot of stairs?